How To Register a Trademark With the USPTO FAQ

 - Use of the ® symbol to put people on notice and denote a certain level of quality

-- Help of U.S. Customs to prevent potential infringing products from entering the United States
+- The help of U.S. Customs to prevent potential infringing products from entering the United States

-- Constructive notice of ownership of the mark (this means that by virtue of registration, anyone who uses the mark after you is expected to know that it is your trademark, they will be labeled "willful" infringers if they misuse it, and you will be able to collect damages and attorney's fees)
+- Constructive notice of ownership of the mark.
+This means that under registration, anyone who uses the mark after you is expected to know that it is your trademark.
+They will be labeled "willful" infringers if they misuse it, and you will be able to collect damages and attorney's fees

-- After five years, if no one contests your right to the mark, you can file for incontestable status, meaning that no one can ever contest your right to using the mark.
+- After five years, if no one contests your right to the mark, you can file for incontestable status.
+This means that no one can ever contest your right to use the mark

 State-Level Protection for Trademarks

-Each state offers differing levels of trademark protection for businesses which operate in their state.
-If your trademark only operates in one state, it's a good idea to register with that state.
-If there is any impact on interstate commerce as outlined above, however, it's a better idea to seek federal protection.
-State registration doesn't offer the same protection as federal registration, and if you register with the USPTO, you don't need to register with the state because federal protection encompasses all state protections.
+Each state offers differing levels of trademark protection for businesses that operate in their state.
+Registering with that state is a good idea if your trademark only operates in one state.
+But, if there is any impact on interstate commerce as outlined above, it's better to seek federal protection.
+State registration doesn't offer the same protection as federal registration.
+If you register with the USPTO, you don't need to register with the state.
+This is because federal protection encompasses all state protections.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help